RedCardRef/MusicRecSys/README.md

 ## Misc

 The Popularity Method does not consider the previous listening history of the user, it recommends the most popular songs to the user.
-If a popula song has already been listened by the user, then the songs is not shown in the recommendations.
+If a popular song has already been listened by the user, then the songs is not shown in the recommendations.

 The Collaborative Filtering Method uses User-User similarity for generating the recommendations.
 The Song Finder also uses the Collaborative Filtering Method to generate similar songs.